7h3w4lk3r/pyback/README.md

 .
 Check sandbox and VM (VM check only for windows, using wmi module)
 .
 Download/upload files
 .
 Dump clipboard
 .
-Run a fork bomb on victim machine, just for fun :)
+Run a fork bomb on victim machine, just for fun :relaxed:
 .
 Persistance using REGKEY (windows only)
 .
 Client or server connection wait
 .
 Dump hashes with ntds and reg save methods ( files should be downloaded manually )